treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 One trick that I've used and I've seen others use: **make a game of inviting people you don't really know well to dinner**.
 If you're nervous about being with lots of new people, **find a couple familiar people and ask each to invite just 1 person**.
-If you'd like to do dinner in a very small group, post on Twitter and say: "I'm looking for a small dinner group and I'm looking for exactly 1/2/3 (your choice) other people to do dinner with.
+If you'd like to do dinner in a very small group, post on Twitter and say: "I'm looking for a small dinner group and I'm looking for exactly 1 or 2 or 3 (your choice) other people to do dinner with.
 Any takers?".

 Sometimes people make a reservation at a restaurant and hope they can find people to join them.
 I'm not that gutsy and I usually prefer to gather people until I have a headcount and then call a nearby restaurant to ask if a reservation is needed.